What is allergic rhinitis?

 The immune system would usually ignore things like animal dander, pollen, mould spores and dust as these do not pose a significant threat to the body in the way that the likes of a virus would.
 However, when suffering from allergic rhinitis the exact opposite is true as the immune system reacts negatively to these things and as a result, attempts to fight them off.
 One way of doing this is through the release of histamine – a chemical that causes all sorts of problems including inflammation and itching.
 There are other troublesome symptoms too though, that have further implications for the body.

-Receptors on the taste buds of our tongue determine the flavour of something – be that sweet, sour, spicy or salty.
+Receptors on the taste buds of our tongue determine the taste of something – be that sweet, sour, spicy or salty.
 This information is gathered and then sent straight to the brain where it is processed.
-However, taste is only generated with the help of smell which is detected by receptors found in the lining of the nose.
-Therefore, the two work together and if one doesn’t function properly then neither can.
+However, flavour is only detected with the help of the sense of smell.
+Smells are detected by receptors found in the lining of the nose.
+This information is melded with that from the taste buds to generate flavour.
+The sense of taste and sense of smell therefore work together; and if one doesn't function properly then neither can.

 As mentioned, when suffering from allergic rhinitis histamine is released by the immune system in an attempt to fight off allergens.
 This causes issues like inflammation which can occur all over the body, including in the nasal passages where it obstructs the flow of air.
 This impairs smell and, because the two are connected, it negatively affects taste too.
 With congestion now an issue, the tongue must do all the work in determining the taste of something and, as a result, our sense of taste is compromised.